usaid-cs/yesterday-i-learned/angleterre.md

 # Das Vereinigte Königreich

+- [Gillingham, Dorset](https://en.wikipedia.org/wiki/Gillingham,_Dorset) is pronounced with a hard G. [Gillingham, Kent](https://en.wikipedia.org/wiki/Gillingham,_Kent) is pronounced with a soft G. The two towns are roughly 200km apart.
 - [The Queen speaks French](https://www.youtube.com/watch?v=uxQpdHz7t2o)... with a thick British accent, but it's unmistakably French.
 Can't say the same for [this guy](https://www.youtube.com/watch?v=0Spcvk3h9z4).
 - [Tommy Seumour](https://en.wikipedia.org/wiki/Thomas_Seymour,_1st_Baron_Seymour_of_Sudeley) is rumoured to have fucked not one, but *two* queens (Catherine Parr and Elizabeth I), despite never being a king.
 - A slut is also called a "village bicycle", "town bike", or just "bike" (everyone rides it).